Key Takeaways

 What the Accuracy Numbers Mean for Clinical Notes

-Accuracy in AI transcription for clinical notes is measured differently than in consumer speech apps — and the numbers matter a lot more in a medical context.
+Therefore, Accuracy in AI transcription for clinical notes is measured differently than in consumer apps — and honestly, the stakes are different too.

-A systematic review of AI-based speech recognition for clinical documentation published in PMC found that performance varies significantly based on:
+A systematic review of AI-based speech recognition for clinical documentation published in PMC found that performance varies quite a bit depending on:

 That's why all serious medical dictation apps include a physician review step.
-The AI generates the draft; the clinician reviews, edits, and signs.
-Accuracy is high enough that editing is fast, but physician oversight is non-negotiable.
+Additionally, The AI generates the draft; the clinician reviews, edits, and signs.
+The review is usually fast — accuracy is high enough that you're mostly scanning, not rewriting.
+But physician sign-off is non-negotiable.

 There's another side to the accuracy story: what the AI captures that manual charting misses.
 A 2025 cohort study on Nuance DAX found that using ambient AI increased documented diagnoses per encounter from 3.0 to 4.1.
 A 37% increase in diagnostic documentation — not because the clinician found more diagnoses, but because the AI captured clinical details that were discussed verbally but would've been left out of a rushed typed note.